An elephant never forgets

 What is the progression of an orphaned elephant from arriving at the nursery to being released back into the wild?

 An elephant could come to the nursery [in Nairobi] at any age really, from very young – a couple of weeks ago we had a calf come in which was estimated at just one day old – up to between 6 months and a year.
-After they are rescued they are flown into Nairobi and come into the care of Daphne and the keepers at the nursery.
+After they are rescued they are flown into Nairobi and come into the care of the keepers at the nursery.
 The first couple of weeks is the most critical time and during this period they are fed regularly with a mixture of formulated baby milk and porridge oats.
 They are fed frequently throughout the day until they get to a point where they are more stable.
 They’ll go out into the bush in Nairobi National Park and mingle with the other orphans and it is during this time that we really try and integrate them together so they build an internal herd.

 They stay at the Nairobi orphanage for two to three years and when they’re ready they are transported to the Voi or Ithumba units.
 They will stay there until they are about 8 or 10, again with the keepers but enjoying a lot more time out in the bush than when they were at the nursery.
 In their own time they will go off into the wild and they’ll come back and stay for a couple of nights and then, eventually, they will just not return.
 Some of the orphans do come back years later; a few of them have even brought along their new families.